Ping (networking utility): ICMP packet transported with IPv4

-Echo request

-The echo request (ping) is an ICMP/ICMP6 message.
+An ICMP packet transported with IPv4 looks like this.

+Most Linux systems use a unique Identifier for every ping process, and Sequence number is an increasing number within that process.
+Windows uses a fixed Identifier, which varies between Windows versions, and a Sequence number that is only reset at boot time.

+The Echo Reply is returned as:

+ICMPv6 packet transported with IPv6

+An ICMP packet transported with IPv6 looks like this.

-The Identifier and Sequence Number can be used by the client to match the reply with the request that caused the reply.
-In practice, most Linux systems use a unique identifier for every ping process, and sequence number is an increasing number within that process.
-Windows uses a fixed identifier, which varies between Windows versions, and a sequence number that is only reset at boot time.
+Most Linux systems use a unique Identifier for every ping process, and Sequence number is an increasing number within that process.
+Windows uses a fixed Identifier, which varies between Windows versions, and a Sequence number that is only reset at boot time.

-Echo reply

-The echo reply is an ICMP message generated in response to an echo request; it is mandatory for all hosts and must include the exact payload received in the request.